vpython/glowscript/docs/GlowScriptOverview.md

 [A pdf of the slides including the tasks carried out by the participants](https://github.com/vpython/glowscript/blob/master/docs/GlowScriptArchitecture%20.pdf)

-[A case study video: adding a new feature to VPython](https://www.youtube.com/watch?v=9igLky5crY8) presented by Bruce Sherwood to his colleagues Aaron Titus and Steve Spicklemire
+[A case study video: adding a new feature to VPython](https://www.youtube.com/watch?v=9igLky5crY8) presented by Bruce Sherwood to his colleagues Aaron Titus and Steve Spicklemire.
+It should have been mentioned that "attach_light" needed to be included in the exports at the end of the file primitives.js.

-[How to install the GlowScript software locally](https://www.glowscript.org/docs/GlowScriptDocs/local.html) so as to be able to experiment with changing the code, as did the participants in the workshop
+[How to install the GlowScript software locally](https://www.glowscript.org/docs/GlowScriptDocs/local.html) so as to be able to experiment with changing the code, as did the participants in the workshop.

 ## THE ELEMENTS OF THE GLOWSCRIPT LIBRARY